 I started my education with a B.A. in medical anthropology, followed by a Masters blending anthropology, history, and classics, both at the University at Buffalo (SUNY).
 In 2013, I completed my PhD in the History and Philosophy of Science Program with a dissertation titled Reforming the Raj: Florence Nightingale’s biomedical liberalism in British India (thrilling, right?!).
-My goal was to show that Florence Nightingale was a pioneer of what we now call

 As for other professional activities, I build and manage the popular Reilly Top 10 List of Ethical Dilemmas and Policy Issues in Science and Technology.
 I was also recently named to the 2016 Class of Michiana’s 40 Under 40.
 From 2011-2013 I was the Managing Editor for the journal Studies in History and Philosophy of Science.